Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Here is a PERM recruitment advertising sample that was posted online containing the information required in each ad:

-Note: You don’t need to include every minute detail pertaining to the job within the advertisement but it should be thorough and include the basics like the name of the employer, address, contact information and job outline.
-You do not necessarily need to include the wage within the advertisement.
-However, if you choose to include it then it should not be lower than the Prevailing Wage Determination.
+Note: You don’t need to include every minute detail about the job within the advertisement, but it should be thorough and include the basics like the name of the employer, address, contact information, and job outline.
+You are not required to include the wage in the advertisement.
+However, if you include it, it must not be lower than the Prevailing Wage Determination.

-If you are an employer looking to sponsor someone for an EB2 green card, PERM Labor Certification will most likely be required.
-However, there are certain situations in which an applicant is able to self-petition through the use of a National Interest Waiver (NIW) which excuses the applicant from needing a job offer or a PERM.
+If you are an employer looking to sponsor someone for an EB-2 green card, PERM Labor Certification will most likely be required.
+However, there are certain situations in which an applicant can self-petition through the use of a National Interest Waiver (NIW), which excuses the applicant from needing a job offer or a PERM.

 To obtain an NIW, the applicant must be starting or investing in an enterprise that the USCIS deems as having a substantial positive impact on the national society, economy, or culture.
 The applicant must also prove that requiring a PERM in this situation would not benefit the national interest.

 The reason should be lawful and non-discriminatory.
-All recruitment should take place 180 days before filing the labor certification application and should be completed 30 days before submitting the ETA 9089 form.
+All recruitment must be conducted within the 180 days before filing the labor certification application and must be completed at least 30 days before submitting the ETA 9089 form.

 Due to the complexity of PERM recruitment and advertising, it’s best to consult an immigration attorney to ensure the proper steps are being followed.

 There needs to be clear and lawful evidence for rejecting a U.S. worker.
 As the employer, you need to judge whether the U.S. applicant could fill the job with a reasonable amount of on-the-job training (if necessary).
-For example, you wouldn’t expect an employer to spend several months training a worker in one of five necessary skills.
+An employer is not required to hire a U.S. worker if they lack essential skills and would require significant training to perform the job.

 Advertising the job position is a crucial step in the PERM process.
 The main objective is to vet the employer to make sure that hiring foreign talent does not displace domestic workers who could otherwise occupy the position.